mohamed-elfiky/hw-rspec-rails-intro/part4.md

-## Part 7: TDD for the Model
+# Part 4: TDD for the Model, and Stubbing the Internet

-Our next task will be to use TDD to create the model method `find_in_tmdb` that we've so far been stubbing out.
+Our final task will be to use TDD to create the model method `find_in_tmdb` that we've so far been stubbing out.
 Since this method is supposed to call the actual TMDb service, we will again need to use stubbing, this time to avoid having our examples depend on the behavior of